10. The First Found-Footage Movie: Ingagi (1930)

 In April of 1925, Imperial Airways screened the film on a flight from London to Paris.
 This was a great risk, given that film was highly flammable in that era, and the plane was hulled with wood and fabric.

-Because of Edwards’s and Munson’s relative obscurity, A Daughter of the Gods (1916) is cited as the first film to show a major star fully nude.
+The first film to show a major star fully nude was A Daughter of the Gods (1916).
 The actress was Annette Kellerman, who was shown swimming nude in a lake.

 Films about the RMS Titanic go back much further than James Cameron’s blockbuster, Titanic (1997).
 For example, there was the Nazi propaganda film Titanic (1943), which argued that British and American capitalism led to the ship sinking.
 Other films include A Night to Remember (1958) and The Unsinkable Molly Brown (1964).

-But filmmakers were even quicker to capitalize on the tragedy.
+But it turns out filmmakers were even quicker to capitalize on the tragedy.
 Saved From the Titanic (1912) premiered just 29 days after the ship sank—and it starred a real-life survivor.